atlas-bi/website/src/docs/bi-library/deploy/publish.md

    "This guide assumes you have already created the Atlas Databases, run the ETL to populate the database, and added your database connection as specified in the [`development guide`](/docs/bi-library/development/)"
 %}

-## Setup IIS

-Open the **Internet Information Services (IIS) Manager** on your Windows Server.

-First, create a new site by right clicking on **Site** then **Create New Site**.

-{% image "./src/static/img/bi-library/deploy/add_website.png", "Add website", "(min-width:800px) 50vw, 100vw", "boxed" %}

-Next, fill out the require parameters.
-If you have setup a DNS you can enter it in the **Host name** box.

-{% image "./src/static/img/bi-library/deploy/website_config.png", "Add website configuration", "(min-width:800px) 50vw, 100vw", "boxed" %}

-{% admonition
-   "alert",
-   "Attention",
-   "Ideally you will add another binding for https.
-There are [many tutorials](https://techexpert.tips/iis/enable-https-iis/) showing how to enable HTTPS."
-%}

-Finally, verify that **windows** authentication is enabled and **all** other methods are disabled.

-{% image "./src/static/img/bi-library/deploy/open_auth.png", "Open authentication settings", "(min-width:800px) 50vw, 100vw", "boxed" %}
-{% image "./src/static/img/bi-library/deploy/windows_auth.png", "Verify windows authentication", "(min-width:800px) 50vw, 100vw", "boxed" %}

 ## Deploy to IIS